ForModLabUHel/forClimate/README_mottiprebas.md

 	pip install numpy pandas openpyxl rpy2

 ## Run mottiprebas.py
-First, find `mottiprebas.py` and locate the two lines in the beginning of the file:
+First, find `mottiprebas.py` and locate the two lines in the beginning of the file for RHOME and MOTTI_LOCATION:

 ```python
 #R_HOME for R for Windows (comment out for Mac and Linux)